ssp21/ssp21-spec/ssp21.md

 * The transmit or receive nonce reaches the maximum value of 2^16 - 1.

 * A configurable amount of time elapses.
-This session timeout will default to 1 day and will not be configurable to be greater 49 days (the maximum session TTL of a message since initialization is ~49.7 days).
+This session timeout shall default to 1 day and shall not be configurable to be greater than 30 days (the maximum session TTL of a message since initialization is ~49.7 days).

 * A complete, authenticated handshake occurs reinitializing any prior existing session.